miaju/midterm/README.md

 - [Wireframe](https://www.figma.com/file/Q68LekRzeEsw6xQ4Dk9G3H/decisionMakr?node-id=0%3A1)
 - Please see the screen shot of product below:
 !["Home Page"](/docs/front.png)
 Home Page.
-Product information is provided, user can be directed to create a poll and learn more about borda count through the link.
+Product information is provided, and users can be directed to create a poll and learn more about Borda count through the link.
 !["New Poll"](/docs/new.png)
 Create a New Poll.
-After filled out the information for creating the poll, it will direct user to the admin page.
+After filling out the information for creating the poll, it will direct the user to the admin page.
+Upon creation of the poll, admin and voter links will be sent to the email provided by the user.
 !["Vote on a Poll"](/docs/vote.png)
 Vote on a Poll!
-Use can choose desired rank for each choice and submit their vote.
-Email notification of getting new vote will be sent to the admin of the poll.
+Use can choose the desired rank for each choice and submit their vote.
+Email notification of getting a new vote will be sent to the admin of the poll.
 !["Vote on a Poll"](/docs/admin.png)
-Admin Page (can view/refresh result and close the poll).
+Admin Page (can view/refresh results and close the poll).
-Ranking of each choice is calculated based on the score.
+The ranking of each choice is calculated based on the score.

 ## Dependencies